demianseiler/list-tronic-api/README.md

-# chat-tronic-api
+# list-tronic-api
-Repository for the Chat Tronic API
+Repository for the Lisst Tronic API

 ## What
-Chat Tronic API is a personal project to build out a chat application that users can register for and use for real time chat.
+List Tronic API is a personal project to build out a list application that users can register for and use.

 ## Goals
 This project is being created for many reasons.